Fuzzy-sh/cycle-gan-medical-denoising/README.md

 # CycleGAN for Medical Image Denoising

-This project demonstrates a simplified CycleGAN pipeline for denoising 2D medical images using paired and unpaired training.
+This project provides a simplified implementation of a CycleGAN used for denoising medical images.
-The original version was used in a high-performance computing environment with 3D NIfTI images.
+The full version includes advanced pipelines used in an HPC environment with 3D NIfTI images and mixed precision training.

-## Key Features
+## Features
-- Generator and Discriminator based on ResNet blocks
+- ResNet-based Generator and Discriminator
-- Training with paired or unpaired datasets
+- Paired and Unpaired Training Support
-- Evaluation using PSNR, SSIM, and custom metrics (QILV)
+- Evaluation: PSNR, SSIM, and QILV
-- Mixed precision support (AMP)
+- AMP (Mixed Precision) Support

+## Structure
+- `models/`: Generator and Discriminator definitions
+- `utils/`: Data loading and metrics
+- `examples/`: Sample input/output NIfTI files

-> This repo includes a simplified version for demonstration purposes.
+> This repo includes a simplified version only.
+Full training code is omitted for publication/privacy reasons.

-> Full source code and training scripts used in publication-quality experiments are not publicly released due to dataset licensing and ongoing research.
-Please contact for collaborations or more information.
+## Contact
+For collaboration or access to the full pipeline, please contact [your_email@example.com].